Posted on Thursday 09 January 2020

 If you’re interested in learning more about how you can start making money from home, you’re in the right place!
 Make this your year to start changing your income, and check out the sections below for the best ways to make money from home in 2020.

 Working from home is becoming increasingly popular among employees and employers alike.
 Last year, a whopping 70 percent of people across the globe worked from home at least one day a week.
 To meet that growing demand, there are tons of companies that are hiring for virtual work—all you need to do is know where to find them!
+Once you do, send them a special package to stand out.
+Some even get a cash money payday loan to pay for this type of package.

-Traditional job-hunting sites like Indeed are good starting points.
+Anyways, traditional job-hunting sites like Indeed are good starting points.
 Use search terms like “virtual,” “telecommute” and “work from home” to narrow down your search.
 You can also check out this list of digital and brick-and-mortar Canadian companies that offer work from home roles like:

 Even if you don’t want to make the shift to working from home entirely, there are plenty of part-time opportunities available.
 In fact, working part-time is a great way to get used to the flexibility and varied working requirements that come with working from home (here’s looking at you, emails, instant messaging, project management software, and video conferencing).

 No doubt you’ve heard the phrase “the gig economy.”
 (It’s such a popular phrase that you can even find it in Webster’s Dictionary.)
 Platforms like Upwork are a great example of how the gig economy is continuing to flourish.
+A lot of female entrepreneurs use it and love it.

 Simply put, Upwork is like an online network built to connect clients and freelancers for one-off and long-term projects.
 All you need to do is create a profile, list your skills, and start applying to hourly or fixed-cost jobs.